-"The Grudge," the first new movie to open nationwide this year, was scorned by audiences and critics alike, who branded the reboot with an F CinemaScore and a "rotten" 18% on Rotten Tomatoes.
+“The Grudge,” the first new movie to open nationwide this year, was scorned by audiences and critics alike, who branded the reboot with an F CinemaScore and a “rotten” 18% on Rotten Tomatoes.
 But horror mavens are a demographic hardly dissuaded by reviews.
-Those receipts are a solid result given the R-rated horror film's $10 million budget and were able to crack the top five on box office charts, though ultimately not enough to push past holiday holdovers.
+Those receipts are a solid — albeit not record-breaking — start given the R-rated horror film’s $10 million budget.
+It was enough to crack the top five on box office charts, though ultimately not enough to push past holiday holdovers.

 More from Variety

 - 'Rise of Skywalker' Sets Sights on $1 Billion Mark at Worldwide Box Office

 - Box Office: 'The Grudge' Heads for $11 Million Debut as 'Rise of Skywalker' Reigns